Freedom Hall (UWI)

 Freedom Hall, formerly known as Milner Hall, is one of 5 halls of residence owned by the University of the West Indies (UWI) in St. Augustine, Trinidad and Tobago.
-The name change occurred formally on Thursday 22 February 2018 due to reports confirming the association of Lord Alfred Milner, whom the Hall was named after, with crimes against humanity in Africa among other actions driven by his self-proclaimed 'British race supremacy' ideology.
+In 2018, Milner Hall was renamed Freedom Hall by the administration of UWI after an extended period of consultation with students.
 Founded in 1927, Freedom Hall currently has housing for 333 students.

 History

 Milner Hall was built in 1927 as one of five residence halls of the Imperial College of Tropical Agriculture (ICTA).
 It was named after the late Lord Viscount Milner who as Secretary of State for the colonies had commissioned the committee that proposed the college.
 When ICTA became UWI in 1963, Milner Hall continued to serve as a hall of accommodation for students.

 During the period 1927 to present, Milner Hall moved from being one block of residency (West Block) and an additional dining facility to five blocks with an administrative building namely North Block, South Block, West Block, I Block, Post graduate Flats and the Cafe.

-In 2018, Milner Hall was renamed Freedom Hall by the administration of UWI after an extended period of consultation with students.
+The name change from Milner to Freedom Hall occurred formally on Thursday 22 February 2018.
+The decision to change the name was attributed to reports of the association of Lord Alfred Milner, whom the Hall was named after, with crimes against humanity in Africa among other actions driven by his self-proclaimed 'British race supremacy' ideology.